madslundt/NetCoreMediatrSample/README.md

 The "Infrastructure" section addresses cross-cutting concerns and setup tasks.
 This includes implementing authentication, Cross-Origin Resource Sharing (CORS), middleware, and more.
 Notably, the infrastructure layer incorporates the concepts of CQRS, employing a mediator, command, query, and event bus pattern to facilitate communication and interaction between components.

 Lastly, the inclusion of Swagger for API documentation enhances the project's usability and developer experience by providing clear insights into the API's structure and endpoints.

+## BackgroundWorker
+A background worker serves the purpose of event management.
+Events are employed to manage side effects, and consequently, we aim to prevent events from obstructing endpoint execution.
+In this project, Hangfire is employed, and to reduce the workload on the API instance, it has been relocated to a separate instance.
+This can be effortlessly accomplished by leveraging the infrastructure to configure its dependencies.